PaleovirologyLab/hi-fever/README.md

 Hi-fever is a Nextflow workflow for finding endogenous viral elements (EVEs) in host genomes.
 Some features:

 - Protein-to-DNA based search
+- Designed to function with 1000's of input assemblies
 - Scales from laptop to cluster or cloud
-- Designed to function with 1000's of input assemblies
+- Conda or Docker compatible

 Outputs include: